gbwey/predicate-typed/README.md

 # General information

 * **_opts_** common display options for evaluating the typelevel expression
-  * 'OZ no output:zero
+  * OZ no output:zero
-  * 'OL one line:lite
+  * OL one line:lite
-  * 'OA ascii plus colors
+  * OA ascii plus colors
-  * 'OAN ascii without colors
+  * OAN ascii without colors
-  * 'OU unicode plus colors (for Windows: chcp 65001)
+  * OU unicode plus colors (for Windows: chcp 65001)

 * BoolT is a GADT that holds the return value from evaluating the type level expression TrueT : predicate is true